AIK Productions with Tara Arts presents

 Jawaharlal Nehru on 15 August 1947

+The production is generously supported by Philip and Christine Carne (The Carne Trust), The Royal Victoria Hall Foundation and Arts Council England.
 Tara Arts would like to thank its Makers, Mentors and Friends for their valuable contribution.